ralphjsmit/filament/packages/tables/docs/04-actions.md

 ## Bulk actions

 Tables also support "bulk actions".
 These can be used when the user selects rows in the table.
-Traditionally, when rows are selected, a "bulk actions" button appears in the top left corner of the table.
+Traditionally, when rows are selected, a "bulk actions" button appears.
 When the user clicks this button, they are presented with a dropdown menu of actions to choose from.
 You can put them in the `$table->toolbarActions()` or `$table->headerActions()` methods:

 ```php
 use Filament\Tables\Table;